In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 So, do you think we have all the parts we need to build an AGI?
-Are we on a path, or is it going to take some breakthrough we can’t even fathom right now?
+Is it going to take some breakthrough that we can’t even fathom right now?
 Or with enough deep learning and faster processors and better algorithms and more data, could you say we are on a path to it now?
-Or is your sole reason for believing we’re going to build an AGI is [that] you’re a materialist—you know, we’re made of atoms, we can build something made of atoms.
+Or is your sole reason for believing we’re going to build an AGI that you’re a materialist—you know, we’re made of atoms, we can build something made of atoms.

 We want to take the information that’s in text and images and videos and all that, and represent that internally using a representation language that captures the meaning, the gist of it, like a listener to this podcast has kind of a gist of what we’ve talked about.
 We don’t even know what that language looks like.
 We have various representational languages, none of them are equal to the task.